heirish/learning-playground/cpp/7.advanced-cpp/notes.md

   - D_prot's members, friends and children can cast D_prot* to B*.
 - public inheritance: is-a relation
 - private inheritance: similar to has-a relation(composition). but generally compositon is a better choice
+- Inheritance is often usefull, but more often overused(obused) <----see below related inheritance related points
 ### Maintain is-a relation for public inheritance
 - "is-a" relation: a derived class should be able to do everything the base class can do
 - summary: